1ZeroStorm/Roblox-Studio/Upon The Earth/README.md

 ---

 ## 📢 Join the Movement
-Play now on Roblox: [Upon The Earth](https://www.roblox.com/games/16667638116/Upon-The-Earth)
-Help save the floating island, one building at a time! 🌍⚡🔥
+Play now on Roblox: [Upon The Earth](https://www.roblox.com/games/16667638116/Upon-The-Earth) **check out wiki for further game mechanics informations** Help save the floating island, one building at a time! 🌍⚡🔥